-The overwhelming majority of residents in ALFs were aged 65 and over (93.4%), with more than half aged 85 and over (52.1%).
-Most residents were female (70.6%) and non-Hispanic white (81.4%).
-About 4 in 10 residents were diagnosed with Alzheimer's disease or related dementia.
-However, 14.3% of ALFs indicated they offered a dementia care unit within the facility, and another 8.7% served only residents with dementia.
+The overwhelming majority of residents in ALFs were aged 65 and over (92.5%), with more than half aged 85 and over (54.9%).
+Most residents were female (67.4%) and non-Hispanic white (89.4%).
+One-third of residents were diagnosed with Alzheimer's disease or related dementia.
+However, 19.4% of ALFs indicated they offered a dementia care unit within a larger facility or community, and another 6.0% served only residents with dementia.
 ALF residents were most likely to report needing assistance with bathing and walking.
 Fewer residents reported the need for assistance in transferring from bed or eating (see Figure 1).